bigbeartechworld/big-bear-runtipi/templates/README.md

-# Tipi App Store ⛺️
+# Big Bear Runtipi

-This is the official repository for the Tipi App Store.
-It contains all the apps that are available for download on [Tipi](https://github.com/runtipi/runtipi).
+This is a 3rd party app store maintained by BigBearTechWorld and the BigBearCommunity.

 ## Apps available